CDCgov/prime-reportstream/prime-router/docs/proposals/0017-serializer-error-codes.md

 where a user can upload a file containing message(s) and the front-end will show all validation errors that occurred so that, presumably, the end-user can discover exactly what changes are required for their file to be "valid."
-Presently, these error messages are sometimes just long stack traces, passed by the back-end directly to the front-end without any cleaning.
+Presently, these error messages are sometimes just long stack traces, passed by the back-end directly to the front-end without any cleaning or helpful metadata.
 These types of errors are not helpful to the end-user because they are hard to read and often times don't give the user enough information to fix the issue.

 ## Solution
-ReportStream should catch exceptions thrown by third-party libraries and wrap them in a specific error code that the front-end can map to a nice, helpful message for the end-user.
-For example, ReportStream can have an error code for when an exception gets thrown when processing a date field, say `INVALID_HL7_MESSAGE_DATE_VALIDATION`.
+ReportStream should catch exceptions thrown by third-party libraries and wrap them in a specific error code, combined with helpful metadata, that the front-end can map to a nice, helpful message for the end-user.
+For example, ReportStream can have an error code for when an exception gets thrown when processing a date field, say `INVALID_HL7_GENERAL_PARSE`, and part of the JSON that houses the error code would also have `Type=DATE` and `Field=PID-29`.
-The front-end would then know to show the user a helpful message regarding what date formats are acceptable, instead of showing a stack-trace.
+With this information, front-end would then know to show the user a helpful message regarding what date formats are acceptable, instead of showing a stack-trace.

-In addition to third-party library exceptions, ReportStream can also run into issues when trying to load parsed values into Objects.
+In addition to third-party library exceptions, ReportStream can also run into issues when trying to load parsed values into Objects (Element).
 ReportStream should handle this case gracefully as well.
 This will be elaborated on down below and the process of loading a parsed value into an Object will be referred to as "normalization," to match the language used in the code.
+One important thing to note here right away is that when ReportStream tries to load the parsed value as an element, it has additional information that it doesn't in the external library case, and that is "what exactly is wrong?", along with the actual parsed value.
+This allows for the possibility of a more detailed error code, like `INVALID_HL7_DATE_SCHEMA_TYPE` instead of `INVALID_HL7_GENERAL_PARSE`.

 # Design